kranzky/insoluble/folly.md

 The kitchen vacuum emitted an inviting electric hum as it cleaned up the spilled butter.
 Around us, steaming food warmed the desks that were neatly arranged for the pupils' next lesson.
 A compelling aroma of freshly brewed tea filled the air, urging me to contemplate the buzzing of a nearby bee.
 Students in gowns crossed the kitchen, some stopping to drink from teacups as they chatted.
 Underneath the table, a scrap pile of books and shelves united with potted plants.
 I noted how the scene seemed to brighten and ran my hand through my hair, taking care to avoid a mess.
 Jennifer picked up a teacup while H grabbed a bunch of grapes, both seemingly engrossed in the unusual atmosphere.

-"Jennifer, I can't believe you just called yourself great!"
-I exclaimed, a bit amused by her lack of humility.

-Jennifer's laughter filled the room as H smiled, shaking his head in agreement.

-As a group, we continued to explore the peculiar kitchen, still wondering about its purpose.

-I noticed various ingredients and cooking utensils, wondering what sort of meals were prepared here.

-"Do you think this kitchen has any significance to Lloyd's Folly?"
-Jennifer asked, her suspicions now piqued.

-H nodded in agreement and suggested that we look for any clues or connections.

 Jennifer creaked open a cabinet, revealing a bunch of mismatched cups which H carefully inspected.
 I couldn't help but read the titles of the various books on the shelves, wondering if a madman in a ridiculous dress had ever touched them.
 I noticed a stack of drafts, which made me consider the expense and effort it must have required to embark on a project like Lloyd's Folly.

 As Julie and Jenny floated around, impressed by the common items in the kitchen, I noticed a version of Lloyd's historical date on one of the books.
 A conspicuous machine in the corner caught my eye, looking like a shed with flying capabilities.
 I soon realized that H had tied his spotted, shiny collar around the machine.
 Mike, on the other hand, was awkwardly trying to use a hedge as a chair.
 The effort was obvious, as he struggled to balance between his questions and thoughts.
 Meanwhile, an empty plate emerged, perfectly balanced, as a representation of our discoveries.